h-yung/pangram/README.md

 Problem breakdown below:

 ### Generating a comprehensive selection of potential strings
-Current recursion does not include complete set
+Current recursion does not create a complete set.

 ### Reducing initial outputs
 e.g., Very rough logic: In English, the same letter is unlikely to be repeated consecutively three times.
 So we get the function <code>narrowDown(string)</code> that returns a Boolean.
 Both to reduce calls to API and to enable human /manual assessment: In theory, a recognizable word can be spotted within the first seven letters.